-Dental braces and retainers are treatments either to improve your appearance or to correct your bite or jaw function.
+Dental braces and retainers are treatments used either to improve the appearance or to correct the bite or jaw function.
 They take 1 to 2 years to be effective, and they need to be looked after carefully.

 What are braces?

 Braces are commonly used dental appliances comprising:

 The wires gently put pressure on the teeth, pulling them into the right position.

 Braces correct problems with crooked teeth or gaps, and with jaw or bite alignment.

 Brackets are often metal, sometimes worn with coloured elastic fittings.
 An alternative, ceramic braces, can be coloured to blend in with the teeth, but they are more expensive.

 A retainer is a device designed to hold the teeth in position once they have been moved into the right place using braces.

 A permanent retainer is a line of metal that is attached to the inside of the teeth to stop them moving.

 A temporary retainer does the same thing, but can be put in and taken out.
 It is usually worn only at night.